|by Jessica Riviere, Danielle Picard, and Richard Coble1||Print Version|

 Ability and Disability

 Students of all abilities and backgrounds want classrooms that are inclusive and convey respect.
 For those students with disabilities, the classroom setting may present certain challenges that need accommodation and consideration.
 A statement in your syllabus inviting students with disabilities to meet with you privately is a good step in starting a conversation with those students who need accommodations and feel comfortable approaching you about their needs.
-Please also see our teaching guide on Teaching Students with Disabilities.

 You may want to include the following components: